Tide Pool Ecology

-The tidepool unit of study provides three, one hour, in-class lessons to familiarize your students with key concepts concerning tidepools.
-The third lesson is a live, interactive videoconference with Park Interpreters at the ocean's edge.
-The Interpreter will talk directly to your students about the constant struggle that plants and animals in the tidepool face every day.
+The tide pool unit of study provides three, one hour, in-class lessons to familiarize your students with key concepts concerning tide pools.
+The fourth lesson is a live, interactive videoconference with Park Interpreters at the ocean's edge.
+The Interpreter will talk directly to your students about the constant struggle that plants and animals in the tide pool face every day.

 Academic Content Standards Subject Area: Science-Biology and Ecology

 Grade Level: 4th and 5th (adaptable for other grades)

 4th Grade: RI.4.4, RI.4.5, RI.4.7, RI.4.9, W.4.2, W.4.6, W.4.7

 5th Grade: RI.5.4, RI.5.5, RI.5.7, RI.5.9, W.5.2, W.5.6, W.5.7

 4th Grade: LS1-1, LS1-2, ETS1-2

 1 one hour videoconference lesson from Crystal Cove State Park